techidaily/site-ai-video-translation/source/_posts/how-to-convert-video-voice-to-text-online-for-free-in-2024.md

 ![StreamLabs](https://images.wondershare.com/virbo/article/best-10-free-video-translators-to-mitigate-translation-risks-7.jpg)

-[StreamLabs’ Podcast Editor](https://streamlabs.com/podcast-editor/features/translate-video)is one of the best tools to translate your videos online.
+[StreamLabs’ Podcast Editor](https://streamlabs.com/podcast-editor/features/translate-video) is one of the best tools to translate your videos online.
 It supports over 30+ languages with Podcast Editor and is ideal for platforms like YouTube with closed captions.

 The video translation tool is faster and comes with the highest accuracy.
 It also supports most formats that can be then used to generate SRT, VTT, or TXT files for your translation.
 All in all, if you’re looking for a great free video-to-subtitle translator, then StreamLabs is a great tool for you.